 - Degrees Awarded to Hispanic Students

-Hispanic Outlook in Higher Education (May 2013) ranks CSUF No. 1 in California and eighth in the nation among top colleges and universities awarding bachelor's degrees to Hispanics, based on 2011 data from the U.S. Department of Education.
+Hispanic Outlook in Higher Education (May 2014) ranks CSUF No. 1 in California and tenth in the nation among top colleges and universities awarding bachelor's degrees to Hispanics, based on 2012 data from the U.S. Department of Education.

 - Business School Listing

 The Steven G. Mihaylo College of Business and Economics, the state's largest accredited business college, is included in the 2013 edition of Princeton Review's Best 296 Business Schools (2013 edition).

 - Student Leadership Program